 - Wait Pool Policy: Due to high demand and limited space, accepted students may be placed in an unranked wait pool if their grade level is full.
 Families will be contacted if a spot becomes available, along with any additional steps needed (see complete policy for more information).

-While every application is carefully reviewed, not all students are offered admission.
+- Denial: While every application is carefully reviewed, not all students are offered admission.
 Decisions may be based on academic readiness, alignment with standards, available space, or the school’s ability to provide needed support (see complete policy for more information).

 7. Finalize Enrollment